 Related Resources for Illinois Prostitution Laws

 Charges related to prostitution could have a long-lasting impact on you and your loved ones, even beyond your criminal case.
 However, even though you may have been arrested, that doesn't mean that the case against you is strong and, as noted above, you could be eligible for deferred prosecution.
-Before you make any decisions in your case, you should seek the advice of an expert criminal defense attorney.
-Contact one near you today and receive a free preliminary review of your case.
+Before you make any decisions in your case, you should seek the advice of an expert Illinois criminal defense attorney.

 Contact a qualified attorney.